by Roland King

 You'll notice this is a two-syllable word separated into "re" and "gain."
 Notice that "gain" is highlighted in red in the example above.
 The bolded syllable is what is called the "stressed" syllable in the line.
 In an iamb, the first syllable is unstressed and the second syllable is unstressed.
 Say the word "regain" aloud and you will hear how the accented or stressed syllable at the end of the word you say with a little more emphasis.
 As another example, you can also the say word "aloud."
 This one is even more emphatic in its stress on the second syllable.

-Here you see the accented syllables again.
+Below you will see the accented syllables again highlighted in red with separators for the individual feet.
 If you count the number of accented syllables, there are five.
 There are also 5 unaccented syllables.
-Now here is the same scansion of the line showing separators to indicate the iambs.

 And THAT is iambic pentameter.
 Notice that in some circumstances Iambic pentameter is actually meant to simulate the rhythm of spoken language.
+As such it can even split up some words with an image broken across multiple words.
 Often it can sound a little forced but when used in a way that feels like a natural flow, it can be a well-appreciated metrical flow.